FabianConP/ObfuscationCode/PowerShell/README.md

 # Custom PowerShell scripts

 List of PowerShell scripts to be scanned by Windows Defender.
 Scripts can be imported using `Import-Module SCRIPT` or `ipmo SCRIPT` under PowerShell.

+* Obfuscated can be executed using `[SCRIPT]::Execute(params)`.
+* Non-Obfuscated scripts can be executed using `SCRIPT` followed by its parameters.

+## Scripts

 - Create-File : Creates a file in a given path,  it can be also hidden.
 - Add-Persistence-Command : Adds a registry key under HKCU to execute a PowerShell command.